DevGrumpiness/casavazquez/README.md

 Never used typescript before?
 Don't worry!
 You will be fine.
 Actually you will love it.
 Everbody does!
 The code editor basically tells you what to do and prevents the app from crashing hard.

+## copilot, ChatGPT & Co

+If you use some kind of AI to help you solve tickets, in your own interest reqrite the code (don't copy-paste) and make sure you understand what it does.
+You will need to be able to explain you code in the code reviews in order to have you contributions merged.

 ## github coespaces

-You can clone th project locally or just use the magic of github codespaces.
+You can clone the project locally or just use the magic of github codespaces.
-Codescpaces basically runs a container in the cloud and connects to you VSCode.
+Codescpaces basically runs a container in the cloud and connects to your VSCode so that you don't even need to have any of the files on your machine.

 ## prettier.rc and eslint